Last updated: 20 April 2021

 Delivery has occurred once the Website Plan is “ready to be online”.
-For more details about the Website Plan Delivery Date please visit the sub-section Warranty and Right of Withdrawal in the section Questions.
+For more details about the Website Plan Delivery Date please visit the sub-section Warranty and Right of Withdrawal in the section Frequently Asked Questions.

 Product risk is assumed by the Purchaser as soon as the Website Plan is delivered at the Website Plan Delivered Date.

-The Seller assumes none risk in the period of One Year of Free Support regarding changes in the WordPress or any additional software, hosting conditions, or anything related to the Website Plans implementation, nor by extreme informatic virus attack or hacking attack that overpass the safety firewalls of the hosting provider or by the installed security software in the WordPress platform.
+The Seller assumes none risk in the period of One Year of Free Support regarding changes in the WordPress or any additional software, hosting conditions, or anything related to the Website Plans implementation, nor by extreme computer virus attack or hacking attack that overpass the safety firewalls of the hosting provider or by the installed security software in the WordPress platform.
 Websites Backups are periodically taken as an additional measure to recover the website if something out of control happens, and the Advanced Recovery product may be required.

 The contract is exempt from the right to cancel due to the ai4k Websites Plans and all products in sale on the Website Plan Store (add-ons, Niche, etc) are tailor-made products.
-For more details about Right of Withdrawal please visit the sub-section Warranty and Right of Withdrawal in the section Questions, and here.
+For more details about Right of Withdrawal please visit the sub-section Warranty and Right of Withdrawal in the section FAQ, and here.